agerwitz/ultimate-guide-to-bosh/README.md

 **We want to use `/var/vcap/data` for storing everything that is ephemeral, `/var/vcap/store` for everything that is permanent, and avoid the root volume.**

-For example we want to use `/var/vcap/data` to install software packages, job templates, and log files.
-Except I've previously indicated that the filesystem location for these three was `/var/vcap/packages`, `/var/vcap/jobs`, and `/var/vcap/sys/log`.
+For example, we want to use `/var/vcap/data` to install software packages, job templates and log files.
+Except I've previously indicated that the filesystem location for these three was `/var/vcap/packages`, `/var/vcap/jobs` and `/var/vcap/sys/log`.

 BOSH instances have convenience symlinks so that files are actually stored within the large ephemeral `/var/vcap/data` volume.
 Some examples: